74R45/TrustpilotDomainRanker/README.md

 ### _What's next?_

-- Scrape all pages of all categories;
+- Scrape all pages in all categories;
 - Restore service state after restart (i.e. Redis snapshotting);
 - Take run parameters from a config file or environment variables;
 - Add Unit testing.